Headstone Lettering Restoration in New Jersey

 How do you ensure the new paint survives the coastal weather?

-We use a specific maritime-grade enamel.
-Once injected, it forms a heavy chemical bond with the bare granite that seals out acid rain, salt spray, and ambient moisture.
+We inject a specific maritime-grade enamel.
+The liquid forms a heavy chemical bond with the bare granite.
+The paint seals out acid rain and salt spray.

 Need a Headstone Inscription Restored in New Jersey?